 5 Favorite Family Film Classics

-One of the things I’m missing most right now is the experience of sitting in a dark theater eating popcorn and becoming totally engrossed in the experience of film.
+One of the things I miss is the experience of sitting in a dark theater eating popcorn and becoming totally engrossed in the experience of film.
 I know that when I finally feel it is safe to go to a movie it’s going to be something I will appreciate more than ever before.

 In the meantime, however, we are taking advantage of the gift of time to watch some old favorites.
 Here are a few favorites of mine: